laragear / meta-model

 Package documentation

-If you plan to add this to your package, you may also want to copy-and-paste the MIGRATIONS.md file in your package.
+If you plan to add this to your package, you may also want to copy-and-paste the DATABASE.md file in your package.
 This way developers will know how to use your model and migrations.
 Alternatively, you may also just copy its contents, or link back to this repository.

 Laravel Octane compatibility